gaurav210233/simple-hyprland/docs/theming.md

 3. Open the `qt6ct` (QT6 Settings) and set the icon theme.
 4. Optionally, you can change other settings like font size, cursor theme, etc.

+By default all the configs we used in the previous tutorial are configured with catppuccin color theme.

 ### Theming applications
 At this stage, you might want to theme specific applications to achieve a uniform look across your desktop environment.